ArnelMalubay/julia-visualizer-using-gradio/README.md

 OR

-Access the app via HuggingFace Spaces through this link (to add).
+Access the app via HuggingFace Spaces through this <a href="https://huggingface.co/spaces/arnel8888/julia-set-visualizer" target="_blank">link</a>.

 2. Once you have access to the app, you can then input any complex number `c` that you want to generate the Julia set of the function `f(z) = z^2 + c`.